Coming to Hospital

 • Victoria Ward

-• Do not visit if you are feeling unwell or have any symptoms of Covid, colds, flu and other respiratory infections or vomiting and diarrhoea.
+• DO NOT VISIT if you are feeling unwell or have any symptoms of Covid, colds, flu and other respiratory infections or vomiting and diarrhoea.

 • Maintain good hand hygiene before and after visiting.